max-programming/count-me-down/README.md

-# Countdown Timer
+# Count Me Down

-This is a super simple Countdown Timer built using HTML, CSS and TypeScript!
+A super simple **Countdown Timer** built using HTML, CSS and TypeScript.